-17th January 2012 24th Jonnary 2012 Laid before Parliament 1st September 2012 Coming into force - .
+17th January 2012 24th January 2012 Laid before Parliament 1st September 2012 Coming into force - -

-The Secretary of State for Education makes the following Regulations in exercise of the powers conferred by sections 131(1), (2) and (3) and 210(7) of the Education Act 1002(a).
+The Secretary of State for Education makes the following Regulations in exercise of the powers conferred by sections 131(1), (2) and (3) and 210(7) of the Education Act 2002(a).

-In accordance with section 131(6) of that Acith), the Secretary of State has consulted with such associations of local authorities in England, local authorities in England, bodies representing the interests of governing bodies in England and bodies representing the interest of traches in England as appeared to the Secretary of State to be appropriate.
+In accordance with section 131(6) of that Act(b), the Secretary of State has consulted with such associations of local authorities in England, bodies representing the associations of focal authorities in England, local authorities in England, podies representing the interests of governing bodies in England and bodies representing the interests of teachers in England as appeared to the Secretary of State to be appropriate.